William1617/Linear_processing/README.md

 # Linear_programming

-Linear procgramming for assingment and transportation preblem
+Linear programming for assignment and transportation problem